Akuli/jou/doc/joutest.md

 Jou comes with a test runner named `joutest`.
-It is currently very incomplete, and more features will be added soon, but it is already usable enough for small projects.
+It is currently very incomplete, and more features will be added soon, but it is already usable for some Jou projects.

 ## Getting started

-The most common way to test a Jou project is to just put files named `test_foo.jou` into a `tests` folder and run each one with Jou.
+The most common way to test a Jou project is to just put files named `test_foo.jou` into a `tests` directory and run each one with Jou.
-The test files can [import other files] in your project normally, with for example `import "../src/thing.jou"`.
+The test files can [import other files](imports.md) of your project with imports like `import "../src/thing.jou"`.
 For example, the tests of [my curses-klondike project](https://github.com/Akuli/curses-klondike) are like this.